 Click on the "Blocks for Overdue Items/Bills" tab above for more explanation of this policy.

-An account-holder may add up to 5 authorized users to their account, for example, a family member or a graduate student assistant.
+An ILL User may add up to 5 authorized users to their account, for example, a family member or a graduate student assistant.

-Authorized users may be updated online whenever necessary, but a user must be listed in the account to be allowed to pick up items on behalf of the account-holder.
+Authorized users may be updated online whenever necessary, but a user must be listed in the account to be allowed to pick up items on behalf of the ILL User.